-Big pharma, big data: why drugmakers want your health records
+Big pharma, big data: Why drugmakers want your health records

 "It's getting more expensive to do traditional clinical trial research, so industry is looking at ways it can achieve similar goals using routinely collected data," said Paul Taylor, a health informatics expert at University College London.

-"The thing that has made all this possible is the increasing digitization of health records."
+"The thing that has made all this possible is the increasing digitisation of health records."

 Significantly, the world's regulators are taking notice.